zk-org/zk/CONTRIBUTING.md

 In both cases the description of the release can be edited after the release is created (i.e, adding or editing the changelog).

+## Benchmarks

+Use `make testdata` to generate test notes in `testdata`, usable for reproducing test benchmarks on a notebook with 3k notes and ~15k links.

+When testing indexing or similar processes, be sure to test two approaches:

+- Indexing the entire database, by deleting `./testdata/.zk/notebook.db` first.
+- Indexing an incremental update, by `touch`ing a single note first.